Siddhesh-yerramneni/SE-Project/Sprint2.md

 **Test File:** `cypress/e2e/Home.cy.js`

 #### **Tests Implemented:**
--Renders the home page hero section correctly.
+- Renders the home page hero section correctly.
--Navigates to the AllBooks page when "Browse Books" button is clicked.
+- Navigates to the AllBooks page when "Browse Books" button is clicked.
--Displays featured categories such as Fiction, Non-Fiction, and Science Fiction.
+- Displays featured categories such as Fiction, Non-Fiction, and Science Fiction.

 ### **Cypress Test for AddBook Page**
 **Test File:** `cypress/e2e/AddBook.cy.js`

 #### **Tests Implemented:**
-Renders the Add Book form with all required fields.
+- Renders the Add Book form with all required fields.
-Allows user input into all form fields.
+- Allows user input into all form fields.
-Submits the form and handles successful book addition with a real API call.
+- Submits the form and handles successful book addition with a real API call.
-Confirms redirection to the AllBooks page after successful submission.
+- Confirms redirection to the AllBooks page after successful submission.
-Displays an error message if submission fails.
+- Displays an error message if submission fails.

 ---